 SECTION 43.
 EFFECTIVE DATE.
-This [act] takes effect 12 months after enactment.
+This [act] takes effect

-Legislative Note: The effective date should be set in such a way that the administrator has an adequate opportunity to prepare to enforce the Act.
-It may be desirable to have the Act become effective in a staggered manner, delaying the effective date for registration.
+Legislative Note: The effective date should be set in such a way that the administrator has an adequate opportunity to prepare to enforce the act.
+It may be desirable to have the act become effective in a staggered manner, delaying the effective date for registration.
 To implement this alternative, substitute the following language: "Sections 1 through 3 and 15 through 43 of this [act] take effect [six months after enactment].
 Sections 4 through 14 of this [act] take effect on [insert date]."